Written by: Bogdan Patru

 4. Access 4Chan.

-Well, breaking it down into smaller crumbs, it basically goes like this:
+Well, breaking it down, it basically goes like this:

 This is pretty much the whole problem.
 You didn’t do anything wrong, nor is it a weird glitch.
 Instead, it’s a rather unfair protocol set in place by the operators behind 4Chan.

 Even more, if you try to connect to the website from the Tor browser, through the Tor network, you’ll find it to be near-impossible.
 This is because the Tor exit nodes are made public, and so they can be added to a database, allowing for instant banning if they show up on the radar.

 The reason for which you were banned is totally unfair, I agree, but most of the times, you can’t file a complaint.
 The 4Chan staff will turn a blind eye whenever someone gets banned because of a Proxy/VPN Exit Node.

 So, what’s left to do?
 Can you cheat the system?

 The ban itself can be easily circumvented.
 The solution is simple enough.

 Just change your IP and the system won’t recognize you anymore.

 When 4Chan bans someone, they add that public IP to a blacklist which kicks in anytime someone accesses the site.
 It can’t do anything more than this because it doesn’t have access to more private information.